 The Herman Dilmore Award

 This awards honours the founding conductor/music director of the GBS.
 Dilmore was a Music Professor at the University of Western Ontario, where he introduced the Suzuki Method after studying under Dr. Suzuki himself.
 It is given to a student who has made a contribution to the orchestra and will be returning to play again next season.
 This is often given to two students.
-This award is supported in part by Long & McQuade Music Stores, Bert & Donna Hood and other generous donors.
+This award is supported in part by Long & McQuade Music Stores, Donna Hood in memory of her husband Bert Hood and other generous donors.

 The Burton Morrison Award